Current Parks Development Projects

 Francois Court Park

-A new playground is being installed to replace the previously damaged playground due to vandalism.
+A new playground has been installed to replace the playground that was previously damaged by vandalism.

 Project Manager: Paul Mourad